daskeyboard/daskeyboard-applet--air-quality-monitor-usa/README_ENDUSER.md

-# 🌿 Air Quality Monitor – Das Keyboard Applet
+# 🌿 Air Quality Monitor - USA

 Track your local environmental health in real time using this applet for Das Keyboard Q.
 It displays live **AQI**, **UV Index**, and **PM2.5** readings across three dedicated keys on your keyboard — giving you instant visual feedback at a glance.